 4. Avoid antifreeze

-Most traditional antifreeze products contain ethylene glycol, which is extremely toxic to pets.
+Most traditional antifreeze products contain ethylene glycol, which is extremely toxic to pets (and tastes good to them, making ingestion a real risk).
 If you think that your pet may have licked or consumed antifreeze, seek veterinary attention right away.
 Signs of possible ingestion include stumbling or balance problems, drinking or urinating excessively, lethargy, vomiting, or seizures.
 Left untreated, kidney failure and death can occur.
 Be sure to clean up any spills immediately and check vehicles routinely for leaks.

 While ethylene glycol is commonly found in antifreeze, it can be found in other unexpected places as well.
 There are also alternative antifreeze products available that are safer and do not contain ethylene glycol.